 The return on investment for college is based on the job prospects and earning potential that you nurture by earning your degree.
-And as the Federal Reserve notes, the average college graduate is in a good position to see this return.
-However, the following exceptions apply.
+And as the Federal Reserve notes, college degree holders are typically in a good position to see this return.
+However, the following conditions are critical.

 - You Must Graduate: It should come as no surprise that in order to earn what the average college graduate earns, you must, first and foremost, graduate from college.
 College completion is critical to recouping your investment no matter what type of college experience you seek.

 - You Must Perform Well: This is not just true for those who can’t complete college, but also for those who underperform.
 According to Forbes, those who fall in the bottom 25% of their graduating class will likely struggle to compete with better performing peers, both in the job market and in the competition to enter reputable graduate school programs.